unpredictable-arcane/unpredictable-arcane/README.md

 </div>

 ###
-<i>If you need a portfolio site, an e-commerce prototype, or a customer-facing web app — I can take an idea from concept to deployed product.
-I’m available for freelance work and small teams.<br>
+<b><i>I build portfolio sites and e-commerce/shop websites — from concept to deployed product.
+Whether you need a personal portfolio, a shop to sell products, or a simple web presence for your business, I can design, develop and deploy a production-ready site.
+Available for freelance projects and small teams — let’s turn your idea into a live product.<br>
-Want to collaborate? — drop me a message or open an issue on my repo.</i>
+Want to collaborate? — drop me a message or open an issue on my repo.</i></b>

 <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/d48893bd-0757-481c-8d7e-ba3e163feae7" width="100%">